-- Acknowledge that conflict exists. - 2.
-Identify the cause of the conflict to get clarity on its nature. - 3.
-Invite conflicting employees to state their views separately. - 4.
+- 1. Acknowledge that conflict exists. - 2.
+Determine the cause of the conflict. - 3.
+Invite conflicting employees to state their views seperately. - 4.
 Explain the purpose of the meeting to the conflicting employees. - 5.
 Invite conflicting employees to a joint meeting. - 6.
 Arrange a time and place for conflicting employees to meet. - 7.
 Allow each employee to express his/her views. - 8.
 Encourage conflicting employees to accept that their views are different. - 9.
 Evaluate the views expressed and make an objective decision.